Aptomi/k8s-app-engine/docs/language.md

 A [Bundle](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Bundle) is an entity that you would use to define the structure of your application and its dependencies.

 Bundles consist of one of more [components](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#BundleComponent) which correspond to the components of your application.
-Every component can be either a piece of code that needs to be deployed/instantiated or a reference to another contract.
+Every component can be either a piece of code that needs to be deployed/instantiated or a reference to another service.
 This way, you can construct your application from the code that you own, and leverage services which may be owned by someone else in the organization.

 A Bundle can have also have labels attached to it.
 You can refer to those labels with expressions, which is a practice typically employed when writing rules.